-Prior to conversion on February 5, 2021 series C preference shares liability was measured at fair value initially with gains/losses on subsequent remeasurements being recognized in profit or loss at each reporting period.
+Prior to conversion on February 5, 2021, series C preference shares liability was measured at fair value initially with gains/losses on subsequent remeasurements being recognized in profit or loss at each reporting period.
 The fair value measurements of series C preference shares was classified as Level 3 of the fair value hierarchy.

-Further information regarding the gain/loss recognized in presented period on the remeasurement of the preference shares liability is presented in Note 17 Conversion of series C preference shares .
+Further information regarding the gain/loss recognized on the remeasurement of the preference shares liability in the prior periods is presented in the Group's consolidated financial statements as of and for the year ended December 31, 2021.